 Careful history and rectal examination (routinely performed in adults but only as needed in children) can establish the diagnosis, and physical examination may help identify causes of secondary constipation.
 The Rome IV criteria are used to make a diagnosis of primary constipation:

-Identification of drug side effects in adults, including those from the use of over-the-counter products such as antacids and iron supplements, does not negate the need for further evaluation.
+Identification of drug side effects, including those from the use of over-the-counter products such as antacids and iron supplements, does not negate the need for further evaluation.
 Drugs may make evident a problem that had not previously been apparent.

 Laboratory evaluation, imaging, and endoscopy should be reserved for select individuals.
-There is lack of evidence to support a routine workup in patients unless alarm features are present.
-Such features include the following: hematochezia, weight loss of ≥ 10 pounds, a family history of colon cancer or inflammatory bowel disease, anemia, positive fecal occult blood tests, or acute onset of constipation in the elderly.
-Other situations in which laboratory evaluation is typically indicated include those where hypothyroidism, anorexia, hypercalcemia, diabetes, celiac disease, lead poisoning, cystic fibrosis, or urinary tract infection are suspected.
+There is lack of evidence to support a routine workup in patients unless concerning alarm symptoms are present.
+Such symptoms include the following: hematochezia, weight loss of ≥ 10 pounds, a family history of colon cancer or inflammatory bowel disease, anemia, positive fecal occult blood tests, or acute onset of constipation in the elderly.[13]
+Other situations in which laboratory evaluation is typically indicated include those where hypothyroidism, anorexia, hypercalcemia, hypokalemia, diabetes, celiac disease, lead poisoning, cystic fibrosis, or urinary tract infection are suspected.
 These conditions may also apply in children.

 Plain film imaging of the abdomen can detect the presence of stool and can suggest megacolon or megarectum.
 Plain films are helpful when no alarm symptoms are present and when a patient has not responded to conservative therapy.
 Plain films can also be used to monitor progress in a hospitalized patient.
 In cases of intra-abdominal bowel distention, plain films often cannot distinguish ileus from mechanical obstruction.
 If Hirschsprung’s disease is suspected, a barium radiograph should be obtained.